delgiudice1967219/ADM_HW5/README.md

 │   ├── flight_network.py        # Module for graph-based analysis
 │   ├── map_visualizer.py        # Module for create an interactive map visualization
-│   ├── partitioner.py           # Module for create partition of the graph and visualize them │   ├── AirlineRouteNetwork.py   # Module for graph partitioning
+│   ├── partitioner.py           # Module for create partition of the graph and visualize them │   ├── AirlineRouteNetwork.py   # Module for managing and analyzing flight networks
-│   ├── Centrality_Graph.py      # Module for community detection
-│   └── Network_Metrics.py       # Helper functions for data processing and visualization
-├── main.ipynb                  # Main notebook with the implementation and results ├── .gitignore                  # Specifies files and directories ignored by Git ├── README.md                   # Project documentation
+│   ├── Centrality_Graph.py      # Module for compute and compare centrality measures for all nodes in the graph │   └── Network_Metrics.py       # Module for computing and analyzing various graph centrality metrics ├── main.ipynb                  # Main notebook with the implementation and results ├── .gitignore                  # Specifies files and directories ignored by Git ├── README.md                   # Project documentation